For Current CBeeks Students: 2023 CBeeks Class Dashboard

 What You’ll Learn!

-The Certified Beekeepers Program is organized through the New Mexico Beekeepers Association in cooperation with the City of Albuquerque.
-This comprehensive program provides quality education on backyard beekeeping in the context of responsible urban farming.
+The Certified Beekeepers Program is organized through the New Mexico Beekeepers Association in cooperation with the City of Albuquerque and other cities around the state.
+This comprehensive program provides quality education on beekeeping.
 Classes are taught by recognized, expert New Mexico beekeepers and include supervised, hands-on lessons, using top-bar and Langstroth honeybee hives.
 As part of the program, students receive a full-color handbook covering the essentials of beekeeping.
-Students who complete the two-year curriculum and 40 hours of volunteer service will be awarded a Beekeepers Certification.
+Students who complete this two-year curriculum and 40 hours of community outreach will earn a Beekeepers Certification.

-The program has been developed to achieve six essential objectives:
+The program has been developed to achieve essential objectives:

-Sessions will be held at the City of Albuquerque’s Open Space Visitors Center, located on Coors Blvd NW, unless otherwise announced.
+The program is offered only in Albuquerque at the City of Albuquerque’s Open Space Visitor Center, located on Coors Blvd NW, is used unless otherwise announced.

 Each class includes guided hive inspections with experienced beekeepers in both Langstroth and Top Bar hives.

 Year Two – Level II Topics